Plugin Author: Frank Corso

 Rating: 5 (out of 5)

-My WordPress Health Check will check your WordPress installation to ensure that it is healthy, up to date, and secure.
-Use the Health Check page to quickly see the results of these checks using the simple color-coded sections.
+WP Health will check your WordPress installation to ensure that it is healthy, up to date, and secure.
+Use the WP Health page to quickly see the results of these checks using the simple color-coded sections.

-Once installed, there will be a new Health Check page added to the Tools menu and an icon to your admin bar if the results of these checks need attention.
+Once installed, there will be a new WP Health page added to the Tools menu and heart icon to your admin bar if the results of these checks need attention.

 This plugin checks to make sure that your site is using the latest version of WordPress.

-This plugin checks to make sure that your server is using a recent version of MySQL.
+This plugin checks to make sure that your server is using a recent version of the database software.

 This plugin checks to ensure that your server is running a version of PHP that is still receiving security updates.

 This plugin checks to make sure all your plugins are up to date.

 This will check to ensure that you do not have any inactive plugins.

 This check ensures that you do not have a user with the username of “admin” on your site.